-For its services to the Fund, the Manager is entitled to receive from the Fund a management fee (the "management fee") at (up to) an annual rate of: (i) 2.00% of the portion of its NAV represented by the Class A Units, (ii) 1.00% of the portion of NAV represented by the Class F Units, and (iii) a negotiated portion of the NAV (up to a maximum of 1.00%), calculated daily and paid monthly in arrears, plus applicable taxes.
+For its services to the Fund, the Manager is entitled to receive from the Fund a management fee (the "management fee") at (up to) an annual rate of: (i) 1.50% of the portion of its NAV represented by the Class A Units, (ii) 0.50% of the portion of its NAV represented by the Class F Units, (iii) 1.00% of the portion of its NAV represented by the Class A1 Units, and (iv) \$nil of the portion of NAV represented by the Class F1 Units, calculated daily and paid monthly in arrears, plus applicable taxes.
 The Manager uses these management fees to pay for sales and trailing commissions to registered dealers on the distribution of the Fund's Units.